Updating Avada from Older Versions

 Updating From Avada 3.9.X

 When updating from Avada 3.9.X, your next stage in the update chain will be 4.0.3.
 If you're not at 3.9.X yet, follow the steps in the section above, before proceeding.
-For info on what's new to this theme version, click here!
+For info on what's new to this theme version, view the What's New in Avada 4.0 page!

 If you haven't checked the Pre-update Tips section, click here for that important information.